 Who's PostOnce better for?

 If you're posting to 3 or more of the major social platforms and want a cleaner experience with automatic media optimisation, PostOnce is the better fit.
-The flat-rate pricing means you're not paying per account — 10 accounts for €12/month is significantly cheaper than 10 accounts on Publer's Professional plan ($50/month).
+The flat-rate pricing means you're not paying per account — 10 accounts for €12/month is significantly cheaper than running 10 accounts on Publer's per-account tiers once they add up.

 The auto media optimisation alone saves considerable time if you're publishing video content across platforms.
 Add the REST API, the video thumbnail chooser, and direct integrations with Canva, Google Drive, and Dropbox, and PostOnce offers a more complete workflow despite the smaller platform list.